-- No two people are the same.
+- Before you jump ship, or have a relation(ship) wreck… remember this points.
+No two people are the same.
 Disagreements happen on a mental level.
-Disapproval of your mate’s appearance, choices, work, faith and values happens on an emotional level.
+Disapproval of your mate’s appearance, choices, work, faith, and values happens on an emotional level.
 Disagreements are to be expected, but constant disapproval of your mate does more damage to your relationship.
 Harsh words can hurt more than physical pain.
 Taste your own words before you spit them out.
 Words hurt and scar more than you think, so THINK before you speak.
 And remember, what you say about others also says a whole lot about YOU.
 Disagreements will happen in any relationship, just remember disapproval with your nasty words, attitude, physical harm, silence or rejection can create deep wounds that never heal.

 3. Wouldn’t you rather come home to a castle…rather than a hassle?
 Do you want peace or to be right.
 Choose your battles wisely.

 5. If you both agree on three books, you can reduce problems.
-They are the check book (financial harmony, goals, habits), cook book (sharing meals, talking, preparing meals for each other) and the Good Book (praying together and for each other, spiritual growth, study, maturing in God’s word together).
+They are the checkbook (financial harmony, goals, habits), the cookbook (sharing meals, talking, preparing meals for each other) and the Good Book (praying together and for each other, spiritual growth, study, maturing in God’s word together).

 7. Every relationship has a decision-making style.
 Poor communication in a relationship is a major cause for breakdowns and divorce.